rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 Each worker shall be provided with a festival bonus (as per his/her religion, culture and tradition) each year of an additional amount equivalent to one month's basic remuneration.

-CHN would not be responsible for any failure to perform its obligations under this policy, if it is prevented or delayed in performing those obligations by an event of force majeure.
+Rara Treks would not be responsible for any failure to perform its obligations under this policy, if it is prevented or delayed in performing those obligations by an event of force majeure.

 ### 14.1.4 Insurance Facilities